 Politico, November 2, 2017, Inside Hillary Clinton’s Secret Takeover of the DNC

-The following items span the timeline.
+The following items either span the timeline or are outside of the timeline.

 The impact of Cambridge Analytica and Facebook on the 2016 election is still unknown and probably will never be known.
 The best that can be done is to review these videos and articles and decide for yourself.

 March 20, 2018, How Cambridge Analytica, Facebook swayed the 2016 election